 Sir Ron Lionheart sounds like the textbook example of this in his videos.
 He's so infectiously enthusiastic, you can't not smile while listening to him.
 Just read the comments on his videos.

 There are an unusual number of US politicians with this reputation, possibly because the US has this reputation in general (Eagleland, Mixed Flavor).
 As Cracked put it, the Europeans treat the US as the guy they get drunk with and say, "This guy!
 He might be a bit crazy, but you know, he's all right."
+Americans for their part enjoy playing into it.

 Exhibit A vis-a-vis the real relationship between Europe and the US: this image (made after the Charlie Hebdo attack in January 2015).